syncfusion-content/blazor-docs/blazor/maps/populate-data.md

 ---
 layout: post
 title: Populate Data in Blazor Maps Component | Syncfusion
-description: Learn about Populate Data in Blazor Maps component of Syncfusion, and more details.
+description: Learn here all about Populate Data in Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug
 ---

-# Populate Data
+# Populate Data in Blazor Maps Component

 This section explains how to populate data inputs and provide it to the Maps component.